Question 82·Easy·Command of Evidence

 Go through the options and cross out ones that don’t address plant variety or length of foraging season:

-- Choice A talks about how often beekeepers inspect hives.
-That’s about human behavior, not bees’ access to a wider variety of plants or longer feeding time.
+- The beekeeper inspection choice is about human behavior, not bees’ access to a wider variety of plants or longer feeding time.

-- Choice C says rural areas have large plots of flowering crops.
-That describes rural landscapes; it doesn’t show that city bees have more plant variety or a longer season, and it might even suggest a rural advantage.
+- The rural crop plots choice describes rural landscapes; it doesn’t show that city bees have more plant variety or a longer season.

 These do not directly support the ecologists’ specific argument.